 Agree with that.

-Now let me move on back to our other topic.
+Okay, now let me move on back to our other topic.

-Um where there's gonna be a lot of news this week.
+There's going to be a lot of news this week.

-I mean a lot of news.
+I mean, a lot of news.

-I know of at least two, probably three big stories that will be broken this week as it relates to deep state gate.
+I know of at least two, probably three big stories that will be broken this week as it relates to Deep State Gate.

 What do we know about this, Sarah?